 Fixed and Growth Mindset

-What exactly is the difference between a fixed mindset and a growth mindset?
+What exactly is the difference between a fixed and growth mindset?

-If you find yourself feeling stuck and asking why you can’t seem to move past a certain place in your life, take an inventory of these four examples and answer whether you find yourself identifying with the fixed mindset or growth mindset.
+The secret to getting unstuck and asking yourself why you can’t seem to move past a specific place in your life, take an inventory of these four examples.
+Answer whether you identify with the fixed mindset or growth mindset.

 You can be honest with yourself.
 In fact, being honest with where your mind is landing in a mindset is key to digging yourself out of the stuck place you have found yourself.